Churchfield Vets's home page

 This includes all necessary scans and swabs, drugs to induce ovulation, insemination, wash-out +/-antibiotic infusion after AI, and two pregnancy scans at 16 days and 28 days post insemination.
 The frozen package reflects the increased number of scans, due to the short life span of this semen.

 Known difficult breeding mares are charged at a different rate.
+Please contact the clinic to discuss what may be requires with an Equine Veterinary Surgeon.

 Chilled Semen